minhaoJ2/TaxoEnrich/README.md

 Although we only use initial embedding as input in our paper, our code supports combinations of complicated encoders such as both GNN and LSTM.

-Check out the `mode` parameter, there are three symbols for `mode`: `r`, `p` and `g`, representing initial embedding, LSTM and GNN respectively.
+Check out the `mode` parameter, there are three symbols for `mode`: `r`, `p`, `g` and `s`, representing initial embedding, LSTM, GNN, and sibling encoder respectively.

 If you want to replace initial embedding with a GNN encoder, plz set `mode` to `g`;

-If you want to use a combination of initial embedding and GNN encoder, plz set `mode` to `rg`, and then the initial embedding and embedding output by GNN encoder will be concatenated for calculating matching score;
+If you want to use a combination of initial embedding, LSTM sequential encoder and the sibling encoder, plz set `mode` to `rgs`, and then the initial embedding and embedding output by GNN and sibling encoder will be concatenated for calculating matching score;

 For GNN encoder, we defer user to Jiaming's WWW'20 paper [TaxoExpan](https://arxiv.org/abs/2001.09522);

 For LSTM encoder, we collect a path from root to the anchor node, and them use LSTM to encoder it to generate representation of anchor node;

+For sibling encoder, we introduce the details in the Section 3.3 in our paper.

 ## Model Inference